-Now we briefly summarize some relevant work on high-dimensional search, especially in the domain of human modelling and estimation.
-Cham & Rehg [3] perform 2D tracking with scaled prismatic models.
-Their method combines a least squares intensitybased cost function, particle filtering with dynamical noise style sampling, and local optimization of a mixture of Gaussians state probability representation.
-Deutscher et al [5] track 3D body motion using a multi-camera silhouette-and-edge based likelihood function and annealed sampling within a temporal particle filtering framework.
-Their sampling procedure resembles one used by Neal [18], but Neal also includes an additional importance sampling correction designed to improve mixing.
-Sidenbladh et al [22] use an intensity based cost function and particle filtering with importance sampling based on a learned dynamical model to track a 3D model of a walking person in an image sequence.
-Choo & Fleet [4] combine particle filtering and hybrid Monte Carlo sampling to estimate 3D human motion, using a cost function based on joint re-projection error given input from motion capture data.
-Sminchisescu & Triggs [25] recover articulated 3D motion from monocular image sequences using an edge and intensity based cost function, with a combination of robust constraint-consistent local optimization and 'oversized' covariance scaled sampling to focus samples on probable low-cost regions.
+Now we briefly summarize some relevant work on high-dimensional search, especially in the domain of human modeling and estimation.
+Cham & Rehg perform 2D tracking with scaled prismatic models.
+Their method combines a least squares intensity-based cost function, particle filtering with dynamical noise style sampling, and local optimization of a mixture of Gaussians state probability representation [4].
+Deutscher et al track 3D body motion using a multi-camera silhouette-and-edge based likelihood function and annealed sampling within a temporal particle filtering framework [6].
+Their sampling procedure resembles one used by Neal, but Neal also includes an additional importance sampling correction designed to improve mixing [23, 24].
+Sidenbladh et al use an intensity based cost function and particle filtering with importance sampling based on a learned dynamical model to track a 3D model of a walking person in an image sequence [29].
+Choo & Fleet combine particle filtering and hybrid Monte Carlo sampling to estimate 3D human motion, using a cost function based on joint re-projection error given input from motion capture data [5].
+Sminchisescu & Triggs recover articulated 3D motion from monocular image sequences using an edge and intensity based cost function, with a combination of robust constraint-consistent local optimization and 'oversized' covariance scaled sampling to focus samples on probable low-cost regions [33].
+More recent work further enhances tracking reliability by explicitly enumerating the possible kinematic minima [36].

-Hyperdynamics uses stochastic dynamics with cost gradient based sampling as in [8, 17, 4], but 'boosts' the dynamics with a novel importance sampler constructed from the original probability surface using local gradient and curvature information.
+Hyperdynamics uses stochastic dynamics with cost gradient based sampling as in [9, 22, 5], but 'boosts' the dynamics with a novel importance sampler constructed from the original probability surface using local gradient and curvature information.
 All of the annealing methods try to increase transition rates by sampling a modified distribution, but only the one given here specifically focuses samples on regions likely to contain transition states.
 There are also deterministic local-optimization-based methods designed to find transition states.
-See our companion paper [26] for references.
+See our companion paper [34] for references.
+A complementary class of methods[41, 1, 27, 20, 13, 37] assume knowledge of local minima basins to speed-up sampling in a way that satisfies detailed balance.
+If exact sampling (as opposed to mode finiding) is required, such methods can be used in tandem with fast mixers like hyperdynamics or annealing, but we shall not investigate this here.